ryasmi/rulr/src/higherOrderRules/union/readme.md

 })
 ```

 You may find the `rulr.guard` function useful to discriminate your union possibilities, especially if you're using union with `rulr.object` as shown below.
+It's best to use guards on pre-validated and santized data because `rulr.guard` will ignore the sanitization provided by rules such as `rulr.object` which removes properties that were not specified in the provided schema.

 ```ts
 import * as rulr from 'rulr'